ThaisAlvarenga/Toyol/MDM/Thais/Readme.md

 # Thais's MDM Journal Entries

+## 11/11/24 -- Letters from Abu Dhabi من أبو ظبي

+My updates: I created a new version of house 1 with the refactored House Manager.
+It moves across the different rooms of the house.
+I also drew some place holders (very quickly).

 ## 3/11/24

 Started reworking the game scene manager.
 I sketched out the logic of the game with pencil and paper.
 This helped me visualize the different scenes of the game and how they connect with each other.
 It also help me understand what types of components will be reused throughout the scenes.